Student Spotlight – Lucia Ribisi

 What effect do you hope your research has in your field, at UCLA, in your community, or in the world?

-Student Spotlight – Desiree Rassa Eshraghi
+Student Spotlight – David Figueroa

 How did you first get interested in your research project?